okami101/vuetify-admin/docs/guide/components/mixins.md

 # Mixins

-You will find here all mixins reference used inside VtecAdmin.
+You will find here all mixins reference used inside VuetifyAdmin.

 ## Page